-This option is Report website problems, which takes you to the following window, where you can give a description about the issues you’re facing with a website.
-In many scenarios, it happens that some sites works perfectly in the other browsers and they have issues while running in Internet Explorer; so you can use this feedback strategy to report the website problems.
+This option is Report website problems, which takes you to the following window, where you can give a description of the issues you’re facing with a website.
+In many scenarios, it happens that some sites work perfectly in the other browsers and they have issues while running in Internet Explorer; so you can use this feedback strategy to report the website problems.

 If you don’t like to submit feedback and want to disable the Report website problems option, then you can do this:

 Disable Reporting Website Problems Using Group Policy Editor

 1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.

 User Configuration -> Administrative Templates -> Windows Components -> Internet Explorer -> Browser Menus